-It shuts off engine preventing snowmobile to runaway if the operator falls off the vehicle accidently.
+When the tether cord cap is removed, its shuts the engine off preventing snowmobile to runaway if the operator falls off the vehicle accidently.

-Always remove tether cord cap and key when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.
+Always remove tether cord cap and key when vehicle is not in operation in order to prevent accidental engine starting, to avoid unauthorized use by children or others or theft.